gregg127/anton/docs/docs/05_persistence.md

-# Storage
+# Local Path Provisioner - persistent storage

-After cleaning up, it's time for the next big step—storage implementation so I can define `PersistentVolumeClaims`.
-After some research and considering the size of my cluster, which is **3 nodes**, and the fact that each node **only has one disk**, I decided to go with [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+In order to enable persistent storage for application state and data, I need to be able to use `PersistentVolumeClaims` in YAML manifests.
+After some research and considering the size of my cluster, which is **5 nodes**, and the fact that each node **only has one disk**, I decided to go with [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
 The drawback is that storage isn't replicated, and volumes will be bound to specific nodes.
 This will need to be considered when deploying services that use volumes.

-I don't want to get too deep into the details of my experiments, how Talos Linux occupies disks, and what partitions it creates.
-You can read about those in the GitHub issues and Talos documentation.
-Here's the final instruction to achieve what I wanted:
+This guide focuses on the implementation steps rather than the detailed exploration of Talos Linux disk management and partitioning schemes.
+For comprehensive information on these topics, refer to the GitHub issues and official Talos documentation (links provided in the sources section below).
+The following steps outline the configuration process:

-1. First, each machine has to be patched:
+1. First, patch **each machine** (including the control plane node):
     1. Prepare variables:
         ```console
-      export MASTER_IP=172.16.0.103
+        export MASTER_IP=<control_plane_ip>
-      export NODENAME=worker0
+        export NODE_NAME=<worker_hostname>
-      export NODE_IP=172.16.0.102
+        export NODE_IP=<worker_ip>
         ```
     2. Prepare the machine patch.
 Kubelet patches that were created are available in the repo under `/cluster-config/patches/disk`.
-   3. Apply the patch—no reboot needed:
+    3. Apply the patch - no reboot needed:
         ```console
         talosctl patch mc \
           --nodes $NODE_IP \
           --endpoints $MASTER_IP \
           --talosconfig=rendered/talosconfig \
-      --patch @patches/disk/$NODENAME-create-data-partition.yml
+          --patch @patches/disk/$NODE_NAME-create-data-partition.yml
         ```
 2. Prepare and apply the Local Path Provisioner YAML with the path pointing to the destination included in the machine patches and other configuration:
 ```yaml
 # local-path-provisioner.yaml